ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/struct/StructCopy.md

 Creates a shallow copy of a struct.

+Copies top-level keys, values, and arrays in the structure by value; copies nested structures by reference.

 ## Method Signature

 ```
 StructCopy(struct=[structloose])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|